-Are You Aware of Criteria Changes to the ICC 500 – 2020 Edition?
+Are You Aware of ICC 500 Code Criteria Changes – 2020 Edition?

 In parts of the US – tornadoes and hurricanes are an expected part of life.
 In fact, the United States sees more tornado and hurricane activity than any other place on the planet (National Centers for Environmental Information, n.d.)
 To combat these weather events, the Federal Emergency Management Agency (FEMA) in 1998 published FEMA P-320 – “Taking Shelter from the Storm – Building a Safe Room for Your Home or Small Business.”
 This document outlines the official standards for the design and construction of safe room storm shelters in the US.
 In 2000, FEMA published a follow-up document entitled FEMA P-361 – “Safe Rooms for Tornadoes and Hurricanes: Guidance for Community and Residential Safe Rooms” whereby community safe rooms are built for groups of 16 or more people.
 FEMA P-361 also sets the criteria for FEMA tornado shelter grants and outlines the standards for design, construction, and operation of storm safe rooms which include debris impact testing.